qooode/aiopicks/README.md

 ```

 > ℹ️ You can obtain a Trakt access token by creating a personal application and using the device code flow.
 Store the
 > long-lived access token for this addon.
+The `/config` helper automatically uses `TRAKT_CLIENT_ID` and
+> `TRAKT_CLIENT_SECRET` from the server environment when minting device codes—secrets never touch the browser.

 ## 🧪 Local Development